corda/corda-runtime-os/tools/corda-runtime-gradle-plugin/README.md

       - 7004:7004
       - 5005:5005
 ```
+Ensure the port given in the compose file matches the cordaClusterURL setting in the cordaRuntimeGradlePlugin extension properties; default is 8888.

 2. [Gradle plugin default signing key](https://github.com/corda/corda-runtime-os/wiki/CorDapp-Packaging#trust-the-gradle-plugin-default-signing-key)

 3. [R3 signing key](https://github.com/corda/corda-runtime-os/wiki/CorDapp-Packaging#trust-the-r3-signing-key)

-4. a config json file representing the nodes on the network, with the contents similar to
+4. A config json file representing the nodes on the network, with the contents similar to

 ```json
 [